-The most reliable form of storing food has been freeze drying.
-There are many companies that sell pre-packaged freeze dried foods with shelf lives of twenty-five years.
-It’s the Olympian of storage food.
-But in recent years the market has changed with the introduction of personal use freeze driers.
-Companies like Harvest Right have started marketing a machine that performs the same as the commercial products for individual use.
+The most reliable form of storing food is freeze drying.
+It’s the Olympian of stored food.
+There are many companies that sell prepackaged freeze-dried foods with shelf lives of twenty-five years, but in recent years the market has changed with the introduction of personal-use freeze dryers.
+Companies like Harvest Right have started marketing a machine that performs the same as the commercial products but for individual use.

 Freeze drying your own food is a great way to store what you eat.
 This is important because in a crisis situation we’re under a lot of stress.
-Making a sudden change to your diet add unpleasant effects to our bodies.
+Making a sudden change in diet adds unpleasant effects to our bodies.
 So being able to eat familiar foods adds a level of comfort.

-Having a freeze drier at your home allows for stored leftovers.
+Having a freeze dryer in your home allows for stored leftovers.
 This is the best way to store what you eat.
-We often make large batches of comfort meals like chili-mac, stew and the like, to have plenty leftover to freeze dry and store away.
-In this way we’re constantly building on our supply and ensuring there will be plenty of our favorite foods.
+We often make large batches of comfort meals like chili-mac, stew, and the like to have plenty leftover to freeze dry and store away.
+In this way, we are constantly building on our supply and ensuring there will be plenty of our favorite foods.

 There is a little maintenance that comes with the machine.
 The vacuum pump oil needs to be changed and the pump flushed.
 This is a simple process of draining the pump then removing the intake line from the top of the pump.
 Pour that same oil back through the pump while it’s running.
 It’s best to do this job outside because the oil will blow out the back of the pump.
 Once the pump has been flushed, refill it with clean oil.
 Then it’s ready to go back into service.

-With your own freeze dryer you can store home cooked meals.
-It is well worth the time and investment to make sure your family has nutritious, safe, and comfortable food they will want to eat.
+With your own freeze dryer, you can store home-cooked meals.
+It is well worth the time and investment to make sure your family has nutritious, safe, and familiar food they will want to eat.